 (a) “Emergency medical service provider” means a member of a public or private emergency medical service agency, whether that person is a volunteer or receives compensation for services rendered as such emergency medical service provider.

 (c) “Rescue specialist” means a member of a public or private rescue agency, whether that person is a volunteer or receives compensation for services rendered as such rescue specialist.

-Below, our Colorado criminal defense lawyers discuss the following frequently asked questions about the offense of Obstructing a Police Officer:
+Below, our Denver Colorado criminal defense lawyers discuss the following frequently asked questions about the offense of Obstructing a Police Officer:

 - 1. What is obstructing a peace officer in Colorado?

 - 3. Can I be charged for obstructing a police or fire animal?